Skip to main content

 If you’re a member of the press, please email media.contact@boli.oregon.gov.

-Sick time and other paid leave
+Sick time and other protected leave

 Get help if employer is unable to reopen and can't pay workers for hours worked

-If your employer has gone out of business and doesn’t have the resources to pay your wages, you may be able to get some, or all, of what you are owed from Oregon’s Wage Security Fund.
+If your employer has gone out of business and doesn't have the resources to pay your wages, you may be able to get some or all of what you are owed from Oregon's Wage Security Fund.

 You can learn more and complete a claim form here.
 Due to certain time limits, please file a claim as soon as possible.